gtesei/fast-furious/README.md

 ## What is it?
-  fast-furiuos gathers code (**R, Matlab/Octave, Python**), models and meta-models I needed but I didn't found on the shelf.
+  fast-furiuos gathers code (**R, Matlab/Octave, Python**), models and meta-models I needed in my Machine Learning Lab but I didn't found on the shelf.

 ## My model implementations
   * **Regularized Neural Networks** (package ```neural``` **very fast 100% vectorized implementation of backpropagation** in Matlab/Octave)